Iraq: Many killed in renewed anti-government protests | The China Post

 The Iraqi parliament was due to meet on Saturday, but firebrand cleric Moqtada al-Sadr’s bloc of 54 lawmakers and other factions boycotted the session.

-Al-Sadr, a former militia leader, threw his weight behind the demonstrations on Friday, supporting the calls for Prime Minister Abdul-Mahdi’s resignation.
+Al-Sadr, a former militia leader, threw his weight behind the demonstrations on Friday, supporting the calls for Abdul-Mahdi’s resignation.

 But many young protesters insist their movement is not linked to any politician or a religious group.